bobf34/caffe_examples/README.md

 # Background

-Because of change in caffe, many of the available examples on the web don't seem to work.
+Because of recent change in caffe, it seems that many of the available examples on the web don't seem to work.
+The interfaces have change and what documentation there is, is often out of date.

-Here you will find examples that, at least for a short while, should work.
+The examples here leverage, repair and extend the work of others and work with the master branch of caffe (as available April 2015).
+I hope they will save you both time and frustration.

+_Bob_

 # Examples